circleci/circleci-docs/jekyll/_cci2/orb-author.md

 You can select up to two categories for your orb.
 These are the available categories:

+- Artifacts/Registry
+- Build
+- Cloud Platform
+- Code Analysis
+- Collaboration
+- Containers
+- Deployment
+- Infra Automation
+- Kubernetes
+- Language/Framework
+- Monitoring
+- Notifications
+- Reporting
+- Security
+- Testing

-The list of categories can also be obtained by running `[circleci orb list-categories]`(https://circleci-public.github.io/circleci-cli/circleci_orb_list-categories.html) in the CircleCI CLI.
+The list of categories can also be obtained by running the `circleci orb list-categories` CLI command.
+You can view the detailed docs for it [here](https://circleci-public.github.io/circleci-cli/circleci_orb_list-categories.html).

 #### Add an orb to a category